 Pupils who are regularly arrive late for registration should be monitored.
-If a student continues to arrive late, he/she should be referred to Josie Andrew (Education Welfare) who should will make a telephone call home/ referral to Help and Support/ letter home to parents - see also Attendance Policy.
+If a pupil continues to arrive late he/she should be referred to Jen Moodie who should request a telephone call home/ referral to Early Help/ letter home to parents - see also Attendance Policy.